4 Keys to Power Up Your Voice

 The power to the stereo system is your breath; the three knobs control your volume, pitch, and tempo.
 (Of course, there’s no “tempo” knob on a stereo, but bear with me.)

-With these three knobs, you can produce millions of sounds to control the mood, meaning, and impact of your words.
+With these three knobs and the power of your breath, you can produce millions of sounds to control the mood, meaning, and impact of your words.
 (Yes, I said millions.)

 We all know that guy who’s close to you and seems to be SHOUTING at you.
 Too much volume doesn’t always convey confidence; it may make him seem like a jerk.